C-Undritz/Pattern-Spiel/TESTING.md

 ---
 # Results
 ## W3C CSS Validation:
-Tested the css style sheet through validation by direct input:

-* Errors: No errors found
+* ### Errors: No errors found
-* Warnings: 78 reported and no action taken as these were all related to the vendor extensions added by running the css through Autoprefixer.
+* ### Warnings: 78 reported and no action taken as these were all related to the vendor extensions added by running the css through Autoprefixer.
 So no action was taken to remove these.
 <p>
 <a href="http://jigsaw.w3.org/css-validator/check/referer">
     <img style="border:0;width:88px;height:31px"